mvkrish/sfoodtruck/README.md

-# Find a foodtuck closer to you in SFO downtown.
+# Find a foodtruck closer to you in SFO downtown.

 ## Running Locally